Hello,

 Hanna Jenkins and Andy Loughney started Tapalou Guilds in 2015.

 Hanna started growing flowers more seriously once she realized the joy and calling she had to be surrounded by as much natural beauty as possible.
 Hanna believes deeply that flowers hold uniquely inspirational qualities that support those around them.
+Through metaphor and literal farming endeavors Hanna experiences a field of flowers a well suited environment to pursue artistic, soul and healing expression.
+She loves working with the beautiful orchestra of floral delight to create bespoke floral adornments.

 Andy caught the farming bug in 2007 while working as an educator at The Lands at Hillside Farms in Shavertown, PA, near where he grew up.
 His experience on this non-profit dairy farm provided new insights into food production and land management and instilled in him a greater reverence for the outdoors and natural processes.